Table of Contents

 - -o/Path

-specified (-D) local directory, creating a temporary, partial workspace
+snapshot to the specified (-D) local directory, creating a temporary, partial

-mapping for the command.
-Normally, the root directory of a snapshot is what
+workspace mapping for the command.
+Normally, the root directory of a snapshot

 - -p